frioux/blog/content/posts/concurrency-and-async-in-perl.md

 Concurrency is things communicating to each other.

-As an aside, these two things are actually orthogonal and treating them as such can yield a much better understanding of a given system.
+Side note: these two things are actually orthogonal and treating them as such can yield a much better understanding of a given system.

 With that aside, what this post is about is *concurrency*.
 At this point I've